marshvin/source-control-system/README.md

 - **Simplified Ignore Pattern Matching**:
   - The system implements a straightforward method for ignoring files and directories using a `.giclone/ignore` file.
 This allows users to easily specify which files should not be tracked, similar to `.gitignore` in Git, enhancing user experience by reducing clutter in version control.

-- **Lightweight and Local-Only**:
-  - Designed for local repositories, this system provides essential version control functionalities without the complexity of network operations.
-This makes it ideal for small projects or personal use where simplicity and speed are paramount.

-- **Commit History Management**:
-  - The system maintains a linked history of commits, allowing users to view their project’s evolution over time.
-The `log` function provides a clear and concise output of commit messages and associated files, making it easy to track changes.

-- **Branching and Merging**:
-  - Users can create and manage branches effortlessly, enabling parallel development.
-The merge functionality includes basic conflict detection, allowing users to handle changes from different branches effectively.

-### Design Choices

 - **Content-Addressable Storage**:
   - Files are stored as content-addressable objects using SHA-256 hashing.
 This ensures data integrity and allows for efficient storage and retrieval of file contents, as files are uniquely identified by their content rather than their names.